singhvyom/OlympicBasketball/README.md

 ## **Process**
 ### ETL process
-- Scrape data from various sources + manual entry
+- **Extract:** Scrape data from various sources plus manual entry where data is missing
-- Transform by adding additional and advanced stats
+- **Transform:** Compute advanced stats and additional metrics
-- Load into PostgreSQL database with 8 relational tables
+- **Load:** Store the data into a PostgreSQL database with 8 relational tables, all powered through Python
-- All done in Python

 ### Build Backend
 - Flask powered backend with different routes for various DB queries
 - SQLAlchemy for database connection
-- Langchain for NLP queries (under Query tab)
+- **Natural Language Queries:** Integrated Langchain for handling natural language queries, allowing users to ask questions like "Who scored the most points in a single game?"

 ### Build Frontend
 - Frontend developed in React.js

 ### Hosting
-- Backend hosted on Heroku
+- Backend hosted on **Heroku** (utilizing a subdirectory buildpack to focus on backend)
-    - subdir buildpack used to only use the backend folder
-- Frontend hosted on Netlify
+- Frontend hosted on **Netlify**
-- appropiate env variables set in both Heroku and Netlify
+- Environment variables configured on each platform